stealify/lang/README.md

 # lang designed to replace C and Rust in a incremental way.
-The Stealify Lang Reference Implementation
+The Stealify Lang Reference Implementation and related components

 Stealify comes mainly in 3 Flavors .md flavor and a .stealify flavor and .js